Updated WWE Payback Card | 411MANIA

 Updated WWE Payback Card

-WWE has an updated card for Sunday’s WWE Payback after this week’s Raw.
-You can see the updated card below for the show, which airs from the ThunderDome at the Amway Center in Orlando, Florida live on WWE Network:
+WWE has an updated card for WWE Payback after this week’s episode of Smackdown.
+You can see the updated lineup below for the show, which airs Sunday live on the WWE Network from the ThunderDome at the Amway Center in Orlando, Florida:

-* WWE Universal Championship Match: Bray Wyatt vs. Braun Strowman vs. Roman Reigns
+* WWE Universal Championship Match: ‘The Fiend’ vs. Braun Strowman vs. Roman Reigns

 * WWE Women’s Tag Team Championship Match: Sasha Banks & Bayley vs. Nia Jax & Shayna Baszler